flintlib/arb/doc/source/arb_mat.rst

       even if the system is well-conditioned.
 This algorithm is usually the best choice at very high precision.
-    * The *precond* version computes an approximate inverse to precondition the system.
+    * The *precond* version computes an approximate inverse to precondition the system [HS1967]_.
 This is usually several times slower than direct LU decomposition, but the bounds do not blow up with *n* if the system is well-conditioned.
 This algorithm is usually the best choice for large systems at low to moderate precision.